PaarthB/Zendesk-Coding-Challenge-2017/README.md

 Enter 'menu' to display Command Menu
 Enter your choice: 1
 ```
+Use 'u' and 'd' (up and down) to page through tickets when viewing all tickets.
+Enter ticket ID after entering '2' to view specific ticket.
+The rest of the controls are as shown in th demo above.(q to quit and 'menu' to display command menu)
 ## Application Testing:
 For testing this app, go to the **"tests"** folder within the app on command line/terminal by using **cd** commands.
 Then type:<br /><br />
 **For Mac OS X 10.11 El Capitan:**